 Nestled two hours drive south of Sydney, Soul of Gerringong is relaxed coastal accommodation that invites all guests to truly slow down.
-For owners Simone and Ben Matthews, the original house was love at first sight.
+For owners Simone and Ben Mathews, the original house was love at first sight.
 Although not intending to relocate their family of four boys from Sydney’s northern beaches, the couple were drawn to the 1880s farmhouse whilst visiting and with a few decisive strokes the seasoned renovators found themselves its proud new owners.

 Simone and Ben believed the property was too good not to share, so set about restoring elements and creating three seperate guest retreats.
 Traditional elements like the stunning stone fireplace and original flooring formed the starting point for their plans, followed by the creation of lots of break-out spaces for privacy and solitude.
 The couple then updated their beloved building with what has become one of Simone’s signatures: light, which abounds throughout the property thanks to well-placed skylights and raked ceilings painted white.